mlcommons/GaNDLF/docs/usage.md

 - Grad-CAM++ (gcampp)

 Optionally one can also change the name of the layer for which the attention maps should be generated.
-The default behaviour is "auto" which chooses the last convolutional layer.
+The default behavior is "auto" which chooses the last convolutional layer.

 All generated attention maps can be found in the experiment output_dir.
 Link to the original repository: https://github.com/MECLabTUDA/M3d-Cam